jezer0x/blog/_posts/2023-02-01-crypto-investing-as-a-23-year-old.md

 ## November, 2022

+FTX unravelling happened at a crazy pace.
+Thank God I took self custody seriously.
+Heart goes out to everyone affected in this and the following contagion.
 Not making a lot of mistakes these days, but that might just be a side effect of pausing my DCA to keep investments to build up a personal runway.
 Invest some money on what makes you happier long term - travel, mental health, physical health, gifts for friends.

 ✅ If you have a runway, you'll be less emotional with decisions.
 It also enforces "don't invest more than you can afford to lose" to a certain extent.